 - When an incumbent's intention to leave has been documented, an agency may establish a different position to employ a designated successor for a brief period pending the incumbent's departure.
-For example, when an office director is leaving, the agency may establish a temporary special assistant position for a short period to facilitate orientation of the incoming director to the office's operations. - OPM may authorize the use of SES limited appointment authorities for short periods of time for temporary executive positions.
-[5 CFR 317.601(c)(2)] - Agencies may also establish temporary transitional Schedule C positions for similar non-executive positions to help with transitions.
-[5 CFR 213.3302]
+For example, when an office director is leaving, the agency may establish a temporary special assistant position for a short period to facilitate orientation of the incoming director to the office's operations. - OPM may authorize the use of SES limited appointment authorities for short periods of time for temporary executive positions. - Agencies may also establish temporary transitional Schedule C positions for similar non-executive positions to help with transitions.